-The pupil's parent/carer must notify the academy of the reason for the absence on the first day of an unplanned absence by 8.45am or as soon as practically possible by calling the Academy admin/office on 0115 915 2936 extension 2 giving a clear reason for absence.
+The pupil's parent/carer must notify the academy of the reason for the absence on the first day of an unplanned absence by 8.45am or as soon as practically possible by calling the Academy office on 0115 915 2936.
+They should leave a message on extension 2 giving full details of the reason for absence.

-We will mark absence due to illness as authorised unless we have a genuine concern about the authenticity of the illness.
-If the authenticity of the illness is in doubt, we may ask the pupil's parent/carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+We will mark absence due to illness as authorised unless Glapton Academy has a genuine concern about the authenticity of the illness.
+If the authenticity of the illness is in doubt, Glapton academy may ask the pupil's parent/carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.